Categorical Donaldson-Thomas theory for local surfaces: Categorical DT theory for D0-D2-D6 bound states

 The above result is regarded as a categorification of the wall-crossing formula

-proved in~\cite{MR2552254}.
+proved in~\cite{MR2552254}, which is a special case of the formula (\ref{intro:PT:WCF}).
 Indeed we have the following: \begin{prop} In the situation of Theorem~\ref{thm:PT:irredu}, suppose that there is a divisor $D$ on $S$ such that $(D\cdot \beta, n)$ is coprime.
-Then the SOD (\ref{SOD:PT}) implies the formula (\ref{PT:formula}). \end{prop} \begin{proof} The assumption together with Proposition~\ref{prop:rigid} and Lemma~\ref{lem:periodic} (ii) imply that each $\dD_{\lambda}$ is equivalent to $\mathcal{DT}^{\mathbb{C}^{\ast}}(M_n(X, \beta))$.
+Then the semiorthogonal decomposition (\ref{SOD:PT}) implies the formula (\ref{PT:formula}). \end{prop} \begin{proof} The assumption together with Proposition~\ref{prop:rigid} and Lemma~\ref{lem:periodic} (ii) imply that each $\dD_{\lambda}$ is equivalent to $\mathcal{DT}^{\mathbb{C}^{\ast}}(M_n(X, \beta))$.
 On the other hand, as we discussed in the proof of Lemma~\ref{lem:cyclic}, the assignment of dg-categories to mixed complexes of Hochschild complexes takes exact sequences to distinguished triangles (see~\cite[Theorem~3.1]{MR1492902}).
-Therefore the SOD (\ref{SOD:PT}) implies the formula
+Therefore the semiorthogonal decomposition (\ref{SOD:PT}) implies the formula

 The formula (\ref{PT:formula}) follows from the above identity together with (\ref{id:M:HP}), (\ref{id:PT:HP}). \end{proof}

 \begin{exam} Suppose that $H^1(\oO_S)=0$.
 Then there is unique $L \in \Pic(S)$ such that $c_1(L)=\beta$.
 Let $\lvert L \rvert$ be the complete linear system, and